MonkmanMH/DataScienceResources_draft/docs/SeasonalAdjustment.md

 #### `seasonal`

 **[seasonal: R-interface to X-13ARIMA-SEATS](http://www.seasonal.website/seasonal.html)**

+Packages the U.S. Census Bureau's gold-standard X13-SEATS-ARIMA for use in R.

 "...the best interface on the planet to the X13-SEATS-ARIMA time series analysis application from the US Census Department, which is the industry standard particularly for official statistics agencies doing seasonal adjustment."
 (Peter Ellis, [vignette for `ggsdc`](https://cran.r-project.org/web/packages/ggseas/vignettes/ggsdc.html.))